Does a Garage Need Footings or Foundations? Useful Information

 Now place forms made from wood planks and kept in place with wood or steel stakes.
 The interior dimensions of the form should be the same as the width and the depth of the footer.

 Place rebar chairs on the grade.
 The rebars will rest on these.
-It is important that the rebars should be within the footing and not at the bottom or top of the footing.
-Only then can rebars provide the tensile & flexural strength.
+The rebars must be within the footing and not at the bottom or top of the footing.
+Only then can rebars provide tensile & flexural strength.

 Now you can pour the concrete within the form.
 You can remove the forms the next day.